Bugatti Vision Gran Turismo: Ownership

 Taking the Vision Gran Turismo to service would cost the owner US$20,000, and one set of Michelin spare tires for the Vision Gran Turismo costs the owner US$93,000.

 The Vision Gran Turismo also contains a crate for the owner's manuals, keys, and parts.
 It also contains a center lock wheel nut remover, jumper cables, four remote keys (two keys for suspension adjustment, two keys for lights and spoiler adjustments), antenna piece, and an owner's manual.

 Only two people in the world have purchased and owned the Vision Gran Turismo since its unveiling.
 The car was originally bought by Prince Badr bin Saud of Saudi Arabia through a secret bid, along with a Bugatti Chiron that contained the same color scheme as the Vision Gran Turismo.
 The car was then subsequently sold to Hezy Shaked, Chairman and CSO of Tillys.

-Media

-The Vision Gran Turismo is featured in the Polyphony Digital game Gran Turismo Sport as a Group X car (category made for Vision Gran Turismo cars and cars that do not fit into any other of the game's categories) and as a Group 1 car (category made for prototype race cars).

-It has appeared again in Gran Turismo 7 along with its Group 1 version.

-In Grand Theft Auto Online, the fictitious Truffade Nero Custom's design cues are based on the Vision GT.